For $1,800, we sell used or repaired, improved, warrantied ZF 5HP-24A transmissions for the Audi Quattro with the 4.2 V8:

 Some Quick Tech Notes

-Just for the Audi Quattro version, the ZF 5HP-24A, there are close to a dozen variants of this transmission.
-For example, the variation of transmission for the Audi A6 Quattro 4.2 V8 through 2000 is different than the 2001 variant which is yet again different than the post-2001 variant.
+Just for the VW & Audi Quattro version, the ZF 5HP-24A, there are more than a dozen variants of this transmission.
+For example, the variation of transmission for the Audi A6 Quattro 4.2 V8 through 2000 is different than the 2001 variant, which is yet again different than the post-2001 variant.
 None of these overlap with the A8 variants (of which there are half a dozen or so) or S6 (high-performance A6) or S8 (high-performance A8) variants.
 So, as you pursue solutions, it can be useful to be clear as to which variation your car has, and what’s compatible or interchangeable with it.
 Some variations interchange, some do not.
 You might buy a perfectly good transmission from a rebuilder but it’s an incompatible variant.

 We sometimes dismantle the transmissions on the cars we buy, and we see contaminated fluid due to someone trying a quick fix such as a fix-it additive.
 This can’t possibly help because the failure is serious and structural, like a broken bone in a person’s body.

 Additives can, however, cause harm, and ZF is adamant that these should not be used.
 The chemical composition of the fluid in the transmission has to be just right, and anything else is a problem.
 Additives don’t just contaminate the transmission (which is bad in its own right) but also the cooler lines and the radiator, so you’d then have to thoroughly flush those out before installing a good replacement transmission — otherwise its fluid will be contaminated too, which would make it likely to fail sooner.

 The failure was caused by overpressure, so there was enough fluid to cause that.
 We have never seen low fluid level cause this sort of failure.
 Trying to top up the transmission can, however, cause damage unless it’s done correctly (which is hard to do), as explained in the “Service” section below.

 If you do a service, it won’t fix the serious structural problem, but it can cause harm.
 In analyzing this issue, I’ve noticed more than two dozen points where a service can create problems, so approaching with the “can’t hurt” mindset is overly optimistic.

 How do we know this?
-By making most of the mistakes I’m cautioning you about.
+We’ve made most of the mistakes being cautioned about in this article.
 The others, we’ve inferred by seeing the damage in the transmissions we dismantle and analyze.
-A few others, we’ve read about.
+A few others, we’ve learned about from other enthusiast reports.
 By and large, though, my cynicism is based on personal experience or observation.

 Option D: Repair

-The only way we know how you can fix this internal failure is to remove the transmission, remove the parts that are in the way of the damaged clutch, then remove the damaged clutch, replace it, then put everything back together again.
+The only way we know how you can fix this internal failure is to remove the transmission, remove the parts that are in the way of the damaged clutch, then remove the damaged “A” clutch, replace it, then put everything back together again.
 Then, nominally you’ve fixed the problem.
-However, the shrapnel from the destroyed rim of the clutch “A” drum are now somewhere in your transmission internals, and that can cause some more problems.
-For that reason, it’s prudent to strip down everything to find those small pieces of aluminum.
-Here’s an example:

-Problem is, then you haven’t fixed the root cause, so the replacement clutch will soon fail again.
-To fix the root cause you must address the worn pressure regulator in the valve body.
+However, you still haven’t fixed the root cause, so the replacement “A” clutch will soon fail again.
+To prevent that, you must address the worn pressure regulator in the valve body.

-This is a highly specialized and complex transmission.
+This is a complex transmission.
 It’s notorious for requiring exceptional cleanliness in the work environment.
-It’s not the sort of thing a typical transmission repair shop or even a skilled amateur would be qualified to mess with.
+It’s not the sort of thing a typical transmission repair shop or even a skilled amateur would be qualified to repair.

 Option E: Buy a rebuilt transmission

-Will the rebuilder use original-manufacturer high-quality components, made by ZF, or will your Audi have a transmission with a “made in China” level of quality?
+As to other rebuilders: will they use original-manufacturer high-quality components, made by ZF, or will your Audi have a transmission with a “made in China” level of quality?
 Who reassembled the transmission?
 How skilled were they?
 How precise were they?
 Which parts will they replace?
 We have sometimes opened up transmissions rebuilt by someone else and their quality was so iffy that we don’t even want to sell that unit as one of our used transmissions, so we strip those down and use them for the few salvageable parts they can contribute.

-How did they address the worn pressure regulator?
-The problem is that that aluminum bore has worn, so replacing the piston won’t solve the problem.
+Another major question: how did the rebuilder address the worn pressure regulator?
+The problem is that the aluminum bore has worn, so replacing the piston won’t solve the problem.
 The bore has to be precisely enlarged and an oversize piston has to be fitted.
 Either that, or the casting and piston must be replaced by all-new parts from the manufacturer.
 A vendor providing aftermarket solutions, TransGo, takes a different approach.
 Their approach might be adequate too, though it’s neither the approach we take nor the one recommended by the US ZF distributor.

 Assuming you buy a rebuilt unit from someone whose reputation is less than stellar, they will probably ship the unit to your shop from their rebuilding facility, which might be hundreds or thousands of miles away.
 Odds are they won’t install the transmission in your car for you.
 Your mechanic does that.
 After installing it, if it doesn’t work, then what?
 Does the mechanic blame the rebuilder and vice versa with you in the middle, not knowing whom to believe?

 Option F: Buy a transmission from a help-yourself junkyard